Agropyron (Elymus) repens

 Part Used: Rhizome, seeds & root.

-Interactions: Theoretical hypokalemia with long term use with K+ depleting diuretics.
+- Theoretical hypokalemia with long term use alongside K+ depleting diuretics.

 - Find a complete list of references for this monograph as well as images and a review of its evidence based applications in Dr. Marciano’s Herbal Textbook.